tdurand/faq-app-client-mobile-comparison/README.md

 You can update the url and choose if you want to trigger the route, and even if you want to add the action in the history.

-In the demo apps is particulery usefull to be able to bookmark a particular entry:
+In the demo apps is particularly useful to be able to bookmark a particular entry:

     //Update the url without triggering the route faq.routers.router.navigate("#"+Entries.lang+"/category/"+Entries.idCategory+"/entry/"+expandedEntryId,{replace: true});